Home » Qualifications Explained

 Unlike many degrees, a HNC is vocationally focussed and can lead straight on to a career: it can also be a stepping stone to a higher qualification, such as a HND and then on to a full degree.

-A full-time HNC takes a year to complete (longer if studied part-time) and requires a relevant Level 3 qualification to enrol (this could be an Advanced Apprenticeship, Advanced Vocational qualification, T Levels or A Levels) and Mathematics and English qualifications.
+A full-time HNC takes a year to complete (longer if studied part-time) and requires a relevant Level 3 qualification to enrol (this could be an Advanced Apprenticeship, Advanced Vocational qualification, T Levels or A Levels) and Maths and English qualifications.
 Those with extensive relevant work experience can also be considered for this course.

 A Higher National Diploma is a university-level qualification designed to give you additional, enhanced skills and knowledge suitable for a specific career, following HNC study.